Core Architecture Regulatory Mapping

 FOR EACH ROW EXECUTE FUNCTION enforce_audit_chain();

-Automation services must interact with the registry through type-hinted, fault-tolerant clients that enforce structured logging, cache invalidation, and explicit fallback chains for state portal submissions.
+Automation services interact with the registry through a type-hinted, fault-tolerant client that enforces structured logging, cache invalidation, and explicit fallback chains for state portal submissions.
+The retry decorator below applies the same exponential-backoff posture documented in async polling and rate limiting, and the field types it reads match the Compliance Metadata Schemas definitions.

 import hashlib